dv20000/Aurora_AI/README.md

 Anomalies or Inconsistencies in the member data for feeding the LLM:
-1. No conversation grouping — all messages are treated independently.
+1. No conversation grouping, all messages are treated independently.
 2. User IDs and names are not normalized or cross-verified.
 3. Messages contain repeated boilerplate (“please”, “can you…”) that weakens embeddings.
 4. Wide domain variability (travel, payments, reservations) for a small LLM.